Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 If you have an injection of oxytocin, this will happen as the baby’s body is being born.
 The cord will be clamped within a few minutes and cut, and the placenta will then be delivered after around 15 minutes by your midwife.

-Your health professionals will guide you through the process of labour.
+The health professionals involved in your care will guide you through the process of labour.
 If you have any concerns, speak to your midwife or health visitor.